Flat bands and $Z_2$ topological phases in a non-Abelian kagome lattice: Model

 where the unitary matrices, $U_1, U_2$, and $U_3$, encode the information of the non-Abelian gauge potential that the kagome lattice is subjected to.
 For pseudospin-1/2 particles, a natural choice for $U_1, U_2$, and $U_3$ would be the two-dimensional representation of the $SU(2)$ Lie group,

 where $\sigma_1, \sigma_2,\sigma_3$ are the Pauli matrices and $\alpha, \beta, \gamma$ are parameters related to the gauge fluxes.
-The Hamiltonian (\ref{Eq1}) in the momentum space after a Fourier transform can be written in the following form,
+In a real experimental implementation, e.g., cold atoms trapped in an optical lattice, the gauge flux parameters $\alpha, \beta, \gamma$ could be tuned by the amplitudes and phases of the dressing lasers that create the artificial gauge potential in the manifold of the atomic internal states (for details, see \cite{Goldman11PRA_Lieb, Lan11PRB, MazzaNJP12}).
+The Hamiltonian (\ref{Eq1}) in the momentum space after a Fourier transform can be written in the form,